 There are various kinds of payphones in Cuba, and several distinct ways that you can make and pay for calls.
-National rates for payphones are reasonable, starting at $0.05CUC/min for calls within the same province.
-International rates are exorbitant at $2CUC/min to the US or Canada; $2.60CUC/min to Central America and the Caribbean; $3.40CUC/min to South America; $4CUC/min to Spain, Italy, France and Germany; and $4.40CUC/min to the rest of the world.
+National rates for payphones are reasonable.
+International rates are exorbitant.

 Prepaid phone cards

 Propia cards are sold in both national and convertible pesos and are compatible with all phones besides the Chip card phones.
-International calls are only possible with the convertible peso versions.
-There are an increasing number of phones aimed specifically at Propia users.
-They are grey and have no slot for coins.
-Propia cards are rechargeable, reusable and valid for six months, effectively phone credit accounts.
+They are compatible with all phones besides the Chip card phones.
 Rather than inserting the card in a phone, when calling you enter the unique account code found on the card.